pettah market

 Must experience: sip a glass of arrack

 Arrack cocktail!
-The classic Sri Lankan cocktail resembles many hard liquors around the world such as Rum, whiskey, and Gin and is consumed with orange juice, pineapple juice, Soda or any other soft drink.
+The classic Sri Lankan cocktail resembles many hard liquors around the world, such as rum, whiskey, and gin, and is consumed with orange juice, pineapple juice, Soda or any other soft drink.
 The description, as well as the taste, is truly delicious.
-It is purely a natural drink based on palm syrup while garnished with a piece of lemon, pineapple, apple and sometimes a lotus flower.
+It is purely a natural drink based on palm syrup, garnished with a piece of lemon, pineapple, apple and sometimes a lotus flower.
 Arrack is a drink for any occasion and is served at parties and all other important occasions.
 It is also a popular evening drink among working people of Sri Lanka and has become synonymous with Sri Lankan beaches and seafood.
 Not to be missed.

 Must Eat: Rice and curry during colombo city tour

-Rice and curry are the staple diet of 90 per cent of Sri Lankan people.
-Usually, the lunch and dinner of most people of Sri Lanka is consisting of rice and curry.
-Over the last few centuries, the Sri Lankan kitchen has developed its own rice and curry culture, which is embraced not only by Sri Lankans but also by foreign travellers.
-Despite the fact been one of the fast-developing economies in the region, and a popular tourist destination, Sri Lanka attracts a large number of foreign visitors every year.
+Rice and curry are the staple diet of 90 per cent of Sri Lankans.
+Usually, the lunch and dinner of most people of Sri Lanka consist of rice and curry.
+The Sri Lankan kitchen has developed its own rice and curry culture over the past few centuries, which is popular among both locals and visitors from other countries.
+Despite being one of the fast-developing economies in the region, and a popular tourist destination, Sri Lanka attracts a large number of foreign visitors every year.

 Visiting Pettah for Shopping